open-resources/dash_curriculum/tutorial/part3/chapter10.md

 - States
 ```

-## 10.1 Multiple outputs and inputs
+## 10.1 Multiple Outputs and Inputs

-You might want to have a graph that should be linked to more than one component, changing or affecting different dimensions of your graph.
-If you think the other way around, you might want to have several graphs that should be affected by the same component.
+You might want to have a graph that is linked to more than one component that update different dimensions of your graph (multiple Inputs).
+If you think the other way around, you might want to have several graphs that are updated by the same component (multiple Outputs).
 Here is where multiple outputs and inputs come into play.

-Let us see multiple inputs in action first.
-We take the final code from chapter 8 and add a markdown, a dropdown and some radio items, where both, the dropdown as well as the radio items, will affect the graph.
+Let us see **multiple inputs** in action first.
+Let's build an app that has a dropdown and radio buttons, both of which will modify the graph.
 The dropdown will be used to select a single country out of all the countries covered in the gapminder data set.
-Herefore, we apply the function `unique()` to the list of all countries.
-The radio items will be used to style the graph either as line chart or scatter.
+The radio buttons will be used to build either a line chart or a scatter plot.

-Now, using multiple inputs we need to add them as arguments in the callback decorator as well as arguments in the callback function.
-Also make sure that the order we enter the input arguments has to be the same.
+Now, since we are using 2 Inputs in the callback decorator, we have 2 component properties.
+Each components property must be represented as callback function arguments (in this example `value_dropdown` and `value_radio`).
+Also, make sure that the order in which you write the component properties reflects the order of the function arguments: first Input component property is tied to the first function argument (top to bottom, left to right).

 ```
 # Import packages